danielendeg/nugetpackageupdate/specs/HARegion.md

 ## Region pairing map

 In order to offer HA of our service we need to specify what regions will we pair when customers selects this option during service provisioning.
-Current list of region paring for Azure is at [https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions).
-When the customer will provissions new Azure API for FHIR service, we can point to the document, so they can understand what region gets paired automatically if they choose HA scenario.
+Current list of region pairing for Azure is at [https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions).
+When the customer will provisions new Azure API for FHIR service, we can point to the document, so they can understand what region gets paired automatically if they choose HA scenario.

 Currently the service is deployed in **West US2, North Central US and UK West** region.
 In order to satisfy Ring 1 Requirements (28 regions) or Ring 2 requirements (10 Hero regions), we need to come up with geo expansion strategy of Azure API for FHIR at GA time.